forem/forem/docs/technical-overview/compatibility.md

 # Compatibility

-To go along with effective administration and putting user security and wellbeing first, for a Forem to be most useful, it maximizes its technical compatibility.
+To go along with effective administration and putting user security and well-being first, for a Forem to be most useful, it maximizes its technical compatibility.

 Compatability means: